Choco31415/JavaMediawikiBot/README.md

 jmb.setHome("en"); # TODO
 ```

-### Mediawiki Families
+## Mediawiki Families

 Mediawiki families provide the backbone for interacting with a group of mediawikis.
 At it's core, a file stores the mediawiki abbreviation, the mediawiki API location, and the mediawiki version.

-To generate a mediawiki family, or borrow a pre generated family, see the [JMBFamilyGenerator repo](). # TODO Insert Link
+To generate a mediawiki family, or borrow a pre generated family, please see the [JMBFamilyGenerator project](https://github.com/Choco31415/JMBFamilyGenerator).

 ## Coding a Bot